Capacity-building training in gender-environment economic policymaking held in Dakar

 It is in this light that the joint UNDP-UN Environment Poverty Environment Initiative (PEI) organized a training workshop in collaboration with the United Nations African Institute for Economic Development and Planning in Dakar from 8 to 12 June 2015.
 The objective of the workshop was to build capacity of government officials affiliated with PEI and PEI staff in West Africa countries to mainstream gender, environment and climate change into policy development and budgeting processes.
 The course was based on the existing modules of UNDP’s Gender and Economic Policy Management Initiative (GEPMI) and modules developed for a similar course organized by IPE Africa in collaboration with GEPMI in August 2014 for English-speaking countries.

 The 25 participants at the training workshop represented the ministries of finance, economy and/or planning; the environment; and women and/or gender; and UNDP country offices in Benin, Burkina Faso, Ivory Coast, Mali, Mauritania and Senegal.
 At the end of the workshop, participants developed individual and country plans of action for the implementation of approaches and tools covered in the workshop, and which will be reviewed in the coming months.

-UNEP was represented by Damaris Mungai (ROA Gender focal point), Victoria Luque (UNEP PEF Coordinator and gender focal point), and Alex Forbes (PEI Africa).
-Funding for Damaris and participants from Benin and Ivory Coast was made possible by generous co-financing by the UNEP Gender team.
+UN Environment was represented by Damaris Mungai (ROA Gender focal point), Victoria Luque (UN Environment PEF Coordinator and gender focal point), and Alex Forbes (PEI Africa).
+Funding for Damaris and participants from Benin and Ivory Coast was made possible by generous co-financing by the UN Environment Gender team.